Hopea nutans

 Hopea nutans is a large rainforest tree species in the family Dipterocarpaceae.
 It is found in Peninsular Malaysia and Borneo.
 The tallest measured specimen is 82.8 m tall in the Tawau Hills National Park, in Sabah on the island of Borneo.
+It grows in lowland and hill mixed dipterocarp rain forests and freshwater swamp forests, on periodically inundated sandy, limestone, and ultrabasic soils, up to 650 metres elevation.